-Lancaster, Chester, and Berks counties are known for their strong small businesses and a culture of entrepreneurship.
+Central Pennsylvania is known for its strong small businesses and a culture of entrepreneurship.
 We want to see these businesses grow and encourage everyone to take part.
 Businesses, schools, and local government—our largest employers—need job-ready employees with the skills that match their industries.
 We need to eliminate tax breaks for corporations that outsource jobs and provide tax incentives to small businesses, creating more jobs here at home.
 Expanding vocational and training opportunities and supporting organized labor will not only ensure businesses have the support they need, but will also support middle class families to build an economy where everyone can earn a fair wage.

 Working Together in Washington